disqus/disqus-install-examples/google-amp/README.md

 </amp-list>
 ```

-Replace `EXAMPLE` with your forum shortname and the `url` and `identifier` query string parameters with the thread identifiers or urls of the threads you're trying to get comment counts of.
-You can fetch comment counts for multiple threads by sending all of their urls or identifiers in the call to `count-data.json`.
+Make sure to replace `EXAMPLE` with your forum shortname and `YOUR_URL` with the url for the thread that you'd like to get comment count data for.
+A thread's `identifier` can also be passed as a parameter to `count-data.json`.
+Multiple urls and identifiers can be passed in a single call to `count-data.json`.
+For example, using `//EXAMPLE.disqus.com/count-data.json?url=FIRST_URL&url=SECOND_URL&identifier=THIRD_IDENTIFIER&identifier=FOURTH_IDENTIFIER` in the `src` of the `<amp-list>` element will fetch comment counts for four threads.
+Note that passing both the `url` and `identifier` for a single thread will cause the thread to be returned twice.

-The endpoint will return a JSON object containing a key called `items`, which is an array of thread objects.
-Those objects will contain `url` (the url for the thread), `identifier` (the thread identifier or thread identifier url used to fetch the thread), and `comments` (the number of comments on the thread).
+The endpoint will return a JSON object containing a key called `items`, which contains the requested thread objects.
+Each thread object will contain `url`, `identifier`, and `comments` (the number of comments on the thread).
 The contents of the template can be customized as needed.